Drone Mitigation Technology: Prepare for the Inevitable

 Those pilots with ill intent will likely not attempt an attack without practice or a dry run days or weeks in advance to determine the best attack plan and to gauge the security response.

-When security forces don’t respond, the nefarious pilot may feel inspired and confident their attack will succeed.
-When a drone detection system enables security teams to rapidly and consistently respond, a nefarious pilot who passes themselves off as clueless, harmless pilots, may be discouraged and cancel their plans altogether.
+When security forces don’t respond, the nefarious pilot may feel inspired and confident that their attack will succeed.
+When a drone detection system enables security teams to rapidly and consistently respond, a nefarious pilot who passes themselves off as clueless, harmless pilots may be discouraged and cancel their plans altogether.

 Of course, due diligence and background checks on individuals will be an easy tool for law enforcement to evaluate who is who.
 When security personnel can find the pilot and mitigate the person, preventing the drone from launching, they won’t need to worry about kinetic/non-kinetic mitigation techniques unless a direct threat is immediately evident.